Traveller (role-playing game): Mongoose Traveller

-Mongoose Publishing published this version both in a traditional format and as an open gaming SRD around which other games may be built.
+Introduced in 2008, Mongoose Publishing published this version both in a traditional format and as an open gaming SRD around which other games may be built.

 A second edition was published in 2016 and updated in 2022.
-It uses a full color production style while resembling the original Traveller rules in scope.
+It uses a full color production style while the rule set is closely based on the original Traveller rules.

 Traveller^{5}

-A new set of rules made by re-working and integrating concepts from earlier rulesets.
+A new set of rules published in 2013 by original game designer Mark Miller re-working and integrating concepts from earlier rulesets.

-The current version, v5.10, was printed in 2019 as three distinct books: Characters and Combat, Starships, and Worlds and Adventures.
+The current updated version, v5.10, was printed in 2019 as three distinct books: Characters and Combat, Starships, and Worlds and Adventures.
 This edition uses Uncertain checks in which one of the dice in certain situations is rolled in secret by the gamemaster.